Motor Lofts For Sale/Rent

 The building housed automobile parts and was popular due to its design and ability to store industrial parts in a safe and secure environment.
 The building was added to the National Register of Historic Places in 2005.

-Residents can walk three blocks south to the new St. Louis City Soccer Club set to open for their first game in the Spring of 2023.
-In addition, the building is a short three minute drive to the home of the new NGA West Headquarters set to start moving employees in during 2023/2024.
+Residents can walk three blocks south to watch the new St. Louis City Soccer Club playing their inaugural season in 2023.
+In addition, the building is a short three minute drive to the home of the new NGA West Headquarters set to start moving employees in during 2024/2025.

 Written by Gregg Sharpe